-Pollutant Air Quality Regulations (NI) 2003 Exceedances Days Sulphur Dioxide 15-minute mean > 266 μg/m 3 1 1 Sulphur Dioxide Hourly mean > 350 μg/m 3 0 0 Sulphur Dioxide Daily mean > 125 μg/m 3 0 0
+Pollutant Air Quality Regulations (NI) 2003 Exceedances Days Sulphur Dioxide 15-minute mean > 266 μg/m 3 0 0 Sulphur Dioxide Hourly mean > 350 μg/m 3 0 0 Sulphur Dioxide Daily mean > 125 μg/m 3 0 0

-Table 7 shows details on the concentration of SO2 measured at Larne Harbour including information on the health based bandings into which the levels can be categorised.
+Tables 8 and 10 show details on the concentration of SO_2 measured at Larne Harbour and Churchill Road including information on the health based bandings into which the levels can be categorised.
 The Air Pollution Information Service uses these Air Pollution Bands and Indexes to provide more detail on air pollution levels in a simple way similar to the sun or pollen index.
 When air pollution is rated LOW, effects are unlikely to be noticed even by those who are sensitive to air pollution.
+When

-When MODERATE, sensitive people may notice mild effects but these are unlikely to need action.
+MODERATE, sensitive people may notice mild effects but these are unlikely to need action.
 When HIGH, sensitive people may notice significant effects and action may need to be taken and when VERY HIGH, effects on sensitive people may worsen.
 The Air Pollution Information Service provides such information via a freephone service, teletext and on website www.airguality.co.uk/archive/standards.

-As shown in Table 7 during the period of measurement there was one excursion into the MODERATE band with the remainder of the year in the LOW band.
+As shown in Table 8 during the period of measurement there were six excursions into the MODERATE band with the remainder of the year in the LOW band.

-Table 8 shows the concentrations measured did not exceed either the 1-hour mean or 24-hour mean standard for SO_2 .
+Table 9 shows the concentrations measured did not exceed either the 1-hour mean or 24-hour mean standard for SO2.

-One 15-minute mean measurement was above 266 μ g/m3.
-The 15-minute mean standard for SO2 is 266 μ g/m3 not to be exceeded more than 35 times in a year.
-Therefore the 15-minute mean objective has not been exceeded.
+Five 15-minute mean measurement were above $266 \ \mu g/m^3$.
+The 15-minute mean standard for SO_2 is $266 \ \mu g/m^3$ not to be exceeded more than 35 times in a year.
+Although the monitoring period was for a nine month period only, based on previous results it was considered unlikely that a further three months of monitoring would have resulted in more than 30 exceedances.
+Therefore the 15-minute mean objective was considered to have been achieved.